familyld/familyld.github.io/_pages/about.md

 Research
 ========

 My current research focuses on causal reinforcement learning (RL),  an emerging subfield of RL that incorporates prior knowledge and assumptions to analyze the underlying causal mechanisms of actions and their consequences.
-By harnessing causal relationships, RL agents gain insights into complex environments and tasks, facilitating informed decision-making. *If you share my enthusiasm for this exciting topic and are interested in collaboration or exploring research ideas, please feel free to [reach out to me](zhi-hong.deng@student.uts.edu.au)！*  😉
+By harnessing causal relationships, agents gain insights into complex environments and tasks, facilitating informed decision-making. *If you share my enthusiasm for this exciting topic and are interested in collaboration or exploring research ideas, please feel free to [reach out to me](zhi-hong.deng@student.uts.edu.au)！*  😉

 News
 =======

+* Our paper on offline RL is accepted by [IEEE Transactions on Pattern Analysis and Machine Intelligence](https://ieeexplore.ieee.org/document/10301548/) (**CORE A\*, IF=24.314**)!
 * We just present a tutorial on causal reinforcement learning at [ADMA 2023](https://adma2023.uqcloud.net/index.html).
 Please check our [presentation](https://2wildkids.com/files/ADMA2023-Tutorial-CausalRL-ZhihongDeng.pdf) here.
 * Our survey paper on causal reinforcement learning is now available on [arxiv](https://arxiv.org/abs/2307.01452).
 * One new paper on offline RL is on [arxiv](https://arxiv.org/abs/2110.12468) now.